bigchaindb/bigchaindb/docs/source/clusters-feds/backup.md

 * "You can rebuild entire running clusters, just from your backups."
 * It enables, "fast and seamless provisioning of new dev and test environments."

+The MongoDB documentation has more [details about how Ops Manager Backup works](https://docs.opsmanager.mongodb.com/current/application/#backup).

 Considerations for BigchainDB:

 * We'd like the cost of backup to be low.
 To get a sense of the cost, MongoDB Cloud Manager backup [costed $30 / GB / year prepaid](https://www.mongodb.com/blog/post/lower-mms-backup-prices-backing-mongodb-now-easier-and-more-affordable).
 One thousand gigabytes backed up (i.e. about a terabyte) would cost 30 thousand US dollars per year.
 (That's just for the backup; there's also a cost per server per year.)